Why create an IT Professionals Conference?

 The 4th Annual (and 1st Virtual) IT Professionals Conference became a two day event that occurred on June 4th and 5th, 2020 with over 300 attendees.
 Year 4 also introduced the IT Awards, an event that continued onto the 5th Annual IT Professionals Conference, which was also a virtual 2-day event with about 285 attendees.

-This year will be the 6th Annual IT Professionals Conference and it will also be a virtual 2-day event with some possible in-person events.
-We hope that in the future we’ll be able to move to a hybrid or in-person conference.
+This year will be the 7th Annual IT Professionals Conference and it will also be a virtual 2-day event via Zoom Events with some possible in-person events.